Warehouse Technology Trends

 Voice is making a resurgence in popularity due to advancements in technology, such as in the system Vitech offers.
 They boast that their voice recognition software can reduce background noise by as much as 50%, lowering the number of sound interpretations users experience.

-Cloud-based warehouse management software (WMS) is the foundation for making the most of the efficiencies offered by other technologies.
+Cloud-based software is the foundation for making the most of the efficiencies offered by other technologies.
 With real-time data going in and coming out, you need a system that can help you fully realize the potential of your warehouse.

 We know what you’re thinking.
 This isn’t necessarily new warehouse technology.
 However, the top platforms for this service constantly innovate to keep pace with other developments in the supply chain space.
 So you’ll see advancements in the integrations these platforms can develop, and the new capabilities they incorporate in order to provide a complete solution.

 The benefits of adopting top-of-the-line cloud warehouse and inventory software include:

 - Centralizing information input and output helps minimize human errors